Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Douglas R. Bettinger - Lam Research Corp.

-Yeah, and Tom, just to add on, as IoT takes off on these analog-y sense-y kind of devices proliferate, the trailing edge is going to be more and more important over time.
+Yeah, and Tom, just to add on, as IoT takes off and these analog-y sense-y kind of devices proliferate, the trailing edge is going to be more and more important over time.
 So, not necessarily just 200 mm as Martin pointed out, but trailing edge capacity between 200 mm and 300 mm is something we're certainly very focused on.

 Thomas Robert Diffely - D. A. Davidson & Co.

 Okay.
 Great.
-And then a follow-up, we're trying to hear a little bit more about some domestic OEM semi-cap (49:33) players as well.
+And then a follow-up, we're starting to hear a little bit more about some domestic OEM semi-cap players as well.
 Is there anything that changes the landscape as far as the competitive front goes?

 Douglas R. Bettinger - Lam Research Corp.